vamsiReddy03/nesprnt-case-study/README.md

 students during exam cycles.

-What started as a small coordination task quickly evolved into a high-volume operational problem , Instead of optimizing the manual process,
+What started as a small coordination task quickly evolved into a high-volume operational problem ,
+- Instead of optimizing the manual process,
- I eliminated it through system design and automation.
+- Eliminated it through system design and automation.

 ---